Adrianchin/AWS_SSA-03/README.md

   - KMS Key policies can be updated.
 This provides information to KMS on what is allowed to access the KMS key.
 - Can use Key policies + IAM policies for managing KMS Keys.
 For more security, only using Key policies may be required.
 This will prevent admin from doing specific actions (say encrypt only)

+>Video 5
+#### S3 Object Encryption
+Buckets are not encrypted, objects are.
+- When you upload to S3 , it is encrypted automatically- Encryption in Transit
+- Client-Side Encryption
+  - You encrypt before you send, so AWS never gets to see unencrypted data
+  - You do not rely on S3 for trusting their encrypting
+- Server-Side Encryption
+  - Objects themselves are encrypted by AWS.
+You trust AWS with your data

+#### Server-Side Encryption with Customer-Provided Keys (SSE-C)
+- Customer manages the customer keys
+- S3 manages encryption
+1) Provide the encryption key with your object upon upload
+2) Object is encrypted with the key and a 1-way hash is generated
+3) The key is thrown away
+4) When you decrypt, you need to supply the same key.
+The object hash is checked against the provided key and only decrypted if the hash matches.

+#### Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3) - AES256
+- AWS (S3) manages the keys.
+You have no control over the keys.
+If someone is in full control of S3, they can technically access the plaintext data as they have access to the keys
+- S3 manages encryption
+1) Provide your object for upload to S3
+2) S3 creates a single root key to encrypt objects in the S3 bucket
+3) S3 creates a unique key for each object uploaded to S3
+4) The unique key is used to encrypt the object
+5) The unique key encrypted with the S3 root key and the plain text key is thrown away
+6) The object and the encrypted key are now stored side-by-side

+#### Server-Side Encryption with KMS Keys Stored in AWS Key Management Service (SSE-KMS)
+- AWS KMS manages the keys.
+- You can use customer supplied KMS keys for this, or AWS generated KMS keys
+- To access encryption, you need access to both KMS and S3.
+This provides role separation by KMS
+- S3 manages encryption
+1) Provide your object for upload to S3
+2) KMS creates a single root key to encrypt objects in the S3 bucket.
+This is stored in KMS
+3) S3 creates a unique key for each object uploaded to S3
+4) The unique key is used to encrypt the object
+5) The unique key encrypted with the KMS root key and the plain text key is thrown away
+6) The object and the encrypted key are now stored side-by-side